OceanGPT/OceanGPT/README.md

 - <a href="#citation">Citation</a>

 ## 🔔News
-- **2025-12-15, we release the OceanGPT-30B and OceanGPT-4B models, trained on Huawei Ascend AI processors.**
+- **2025-12-15, we release new instruction-tuned and reasoning models, including OceanGPT-30B and OceanGPT-4B, using Huawei Ascend AI 910B.**
 - **2025-10-1, we released the initial version of [OceanGym](https://github.com/OceanGPT/OceanGym) along with the accompanying [paper](https://arxiv.org/abs/2509.26536).**
 - **2025-08-05, we release a [tutorial](https://github.com/zjunlp/OceanGPT/blob/main/CustomQA_EN.md) on fine-tuning the OceanGPT model for Task-Oriented QA tasks.**
 - **2025-06-17, we release the OceanGPT-coder-0.6B.**